Keyboard shortcuts

 ├── aura-transport P2P communication layer

-├── aura-verify Identity verification
+├── aura-signature Identity verification

-└── aura-wot Web-of-trust authorization
+└── aura-authorization Web-of-trust authorization

 Dependency Graph